Pharyngitis and Tonsillitis in Children

 Eating smooth, cool foods such as gelatin, ice cream, and ice pops.

 Gargling with salt water (for older kids).
 Ask your child’s healthcare provider for instructions.

 Sucking on throat drops or hard candies (for older kids).

 Tonsillitis may also require a hospital stay if enlarged tonsils are blocking the airways.
 In some children with recurrent tonsillitis, the healthcare provider may recommend that your child have his or her tonsils removed (tonsillectomy).
 Your child's healthcare provider will likely want you to see an ear, nose, and throat specialist (ENT).

-How can I help prevent pharyngitis and tonsilitis in my child?
+How can I help prevent pharyngitis and tonsillitis in my child?

 To help keep your child from getting ill:

 Have them practice good hand hygiene.

 Keep them away from people who have sore throats, cold, or other upper respiratory infections.

 Don't smoke and keep your child away from secondhand smoke.

 Keep your child up to date on their vaccines.

-What are the possible complications of pharyngitis and tonsillitis in a child?
+What are possible complications of pharyngitis and tonsillitis in a child?